 This course gives the prospective teacher of Health and Physical Education (HPE) insight into this area, including the historical, philosophical, and sociological principles with a survey of the latest research and literature in the field.
 Lifetime health benefits related to proper nutrition and exercise physiology examined.
 The course in designed for students who plan a career in education, health, or physical education.
-This course fulfills one credit of the two PE credits required for a Baccalaureate degree.
 Non repeatable.
+1 Credit.